JulianZ-CD/uwvault/README.md

 ## Introduction

-Our objective is to develop a specialized platform that streamlines access to high-quality academic resources while building a collaborative student community.
+UWvault is a specialized platform that streamlines access to high-quality academic resources while building a collaborative student community.

 The solution will be implemented as a cloud-based web application that allows students to upload, categorize, and access course materials.
-The platform will feature a sophisticated rating system that, combined with user preferences and relevance metrics, will intelligently recommend the most suitable resources to students.

 ## Architecture